aws-amplify/amplify-swift/README.md

 ## Installation

-Amplify requires minimum Xcode version for supported platforms as mentioned below:
+Amplify requires the following Xcode versions, according to the targeted platform:

 | Platform      | Xcode Version |
 | -------------:| ------------: |